 Eduardo’s beach shack – Açai bowls and vegan food

 I hope you enjoyed this post on the best things to do in Aruba!
 If you were planning a trip then I hope you have booked those flights already!
 Have the best time and I’d love to see your photos, send me a DM on Instagram @solarpoweredblonde!
-Remember that the best snorkelling is by the Tires Trapi Steps and to buy a GoPro before you get there!
+Remember that the best snorkelling is by the Tres Trapi Steps and to buy a GoPro before you get there!
 Aruba can be quite expensive so you don’t want to leave anything last minute.
 The food is normal European/US prices so it won’t be a cheap trip.
 However, I believe everywhere can be done on a budget.
 If you are on a budget, get yourself an airbnb and just cook at home!
 Boyan’s airbnb even came with a car so it was the perfect deal!

 Pin this blog on what to do in Aruba for later!